HL7/fhir-shorthand/input/pagecontent/sushi.md

           ├── File2.fsh
           ├── File3.fsh
           ├── ...
+          ├── package.json
           └── /ig-data (as shown above)
 ```
-Every time you make a new commit to the repository, the SUSHI and the IG Publisher will run automatically.
+Every time you make a new commit to the repository, on any branch, the SUSHI and the IG Publisher will run automatically.

 For testing purposes, it is useful to run the IG Publisher locally.
 If you are using the autobuild configuration, you need to manually [download the IG Publisher jar file](https://fhir.github.io/latest-ig-publisher/org.hl7.fhir.publisher.jar) and put it into the **/input-cache** directory: